 Symptoms of early onset Alzheimer’s are essentially the same as Alzheimer’s disease.
 Alzheimer’s is the most common form of Dementia, which is an umbrella term for the loss of memory functions and ability to perform cognitively.

-Memory loss is sometimes a part of natural aging, but there is a difference between a lapse in memory, such as forgetting dates, but remembering them later, and constantly forgetting important information and even getting lost.
+While memory loss is sometimes a part of natural aging, there is a difference between a lapse in memory, such as forgetting dates, but remembering them later, and constantly forgetting important information and even getting lost.

-Vision loss, difficulty with language and vocabulary, and making poor decisions can be signs.
+A family member with Alzheimer’s may also have trouble seeing, speaking, and making important decisions.
 An example of this is giving money to telemarketers, questionable businesses or a cause they may otherwise not give money to.

 It is common for individuals with early onset or severe Alzheimer’s to withdraw from social events with friends or family.
 You may notice a family member avoid hobbies and daily routines as well.
 If you have a family member with dementia, it’s important to make an effort to get them involved in activities that are designed to stimulate their brain and attitude.